 Therein lies the disconnect: the way others want me to be, and me not being able to keep up.
 How many of us have pretended to be well enough to walk another 500 meters?
 How many say they are OK when they feel pain in their limbs, their eyes and in their soul?
 How many say they will be able to go to work when they were awake half the night because of pain?

 Unwillingly we are put in a non-self-imposed isolation; we are put there by our illness, and quite often by the outside world.
 Our mental functioning is now processed differently because of our illness.

 I just saw this picture on a dedicated MS Facebook page.
 It says “YOU WILL NEVER KNOW WHAT PAIN IS UNLESS YOU HAVE MS!!”
-Well excusez–moi please, but that is just absolutely ridiculous.
+Well excusez–moi, please, but that is just OTT.
 Life is NOT A CONTEST of who has more pain than the other, it’s not a game of showing people how sick we […]Read More